Multi-weighted Reachability Games and Their Application to Permissiveness

 We consider the multi-dimensional counterpart of the previous studied problems: we wonder what cost profiles are ensured by $\playerOne$.
 Thus $\playerOne$ needs to arbitrate the trade-off induced by the multi-dimensional setting.
-In order to do so, we consider two alternatives: the cost profiles can be compared either via \emph{(i)} a lexicographic order that ranks the objectives \emph{a priori} and leads to a unique minimal ensured value; or via \emph{(ii)} a componentwise order.
+In order to do so, we consider two alternatives: the cost profiles can be compared either via \emph{(i)} a lexicographic order that ranks the objectives \emph{a priori} and leads to a unique minimal ensured value; or via \emph{(ii)} a componentwise order \footnote{Let $\tup{x} = (x_1,\ldots, x_d)$ and $\tup{y} = (y_1,\ldots, y_d)$, we say that $\tup{x}$ is componentwise smaller than $\tup{y}$ if and only if for all $i \in \{ 1, \ldots, \di \}$, $x_i \leq y_i$}.
 In this second situation, $\playerOne$ takes his decision \emph{a posteriori} by choosing an element of the Pareto frontier (the set of minimal ensured values, which is not necessarily a singleton).